-- 2.1 The forecast revenue outturn for 2022/23 is an adverse variance of £2.233m compared to £4.452m at Quarter 2.
+- 2.1 The forecast revenue outturn for 2022/23 is an adverse variance of £1.280m compared to £2.233m at Month 8.
 Further details of the current revenue budget position and a full description of the forecast can be found in Annex 1.
-The pressures within Community Health and Adult Social Care and Children's Services relating to COVID-19 total £9.194m and are to be funded from the £12.000m COVID-19 Legacy funding which is held corporately.
-In addition to the COVID-19 related pressure, there is also a 'business as usual' overspend of £6.040m which reduces to £3.233m with the offset of the £2.806m unallocated COVID-19 Legacy funding.
-The most notable areas of forecast, operational overspending remain Community Health and Adult Social Services, Children's Services and Place and Economic Growth.
-The operational pressure reduces by a further £1,000m with the anticipated impact of strengthened expenditure and recruitment restrictions and the full year effect of management actions to deliver a deficit year end variance of £2.233m.
+The pressures within Community Health and Adult Social Care and Children's Services relating to COVID-19 total £9.272m and are to be funded from the £12.000m COVID-19 Legacy funding which is held corporately.
+In addition to the COVID-19 related pressure, there is also a 'business as usual' overspend of £4.783m which reduces to £2.055m with the offset of the £2.728m unallocated COVID-19 Legacy funding.
+The most notable areas of forecast, operational overspending remain Community Health and Adult Social Services.
+Children's Services and Place and Economic Growth.
+The operational pressure reduces by a further £0.775m with the anticipated impact of strengthened expenditure and recruitment restrictions and the full year effect of management actions to deliver a deficit year-end variance of £1.280m.
 It was initially anticipated that the combined effect of these measures together with any additional funding that might be used to offset Adult Social Care pressures would reduce the year-end adverse outturn by £1.720m.
-At month 8, services have delivered £0.720m of the required target thus leaving a balance of £1,000m which it is now assumed will be achieved by the year end to produce a forecast deficit of £2.233m. - 2.2 The total Directorate variances amount to a pressure of £15.234m before the application of the £12.000m COVID-19 Legacy funding as detailed in Annex 1 at Tables 1 and 2.
-As advised above, this consists of an operational overspend of £6.040m.
-This is comprised of Community Health and Adult Social Care reporting a pressure of £4.599m (£5.717m COVID related) and Children's Services reporting an adverse variance of £12.044m (£3.477m COVID related).
+At Quarter 3, services have delivered £0.925m of the required target thus leaving a balance of £0.775m which it is now assumed will be achieved by the year end to produce a forecast deficit of £1.280m. - 2.2 The total Directorate variances amount to a pressure of £14.055m before the application of the £12.000m COVID-19 Legacy funding as detailed in Annex 1 at Tables 1 and 2.
+As advised above, there is an operational overspend of £4.783m.
+This is comprised of Community Health and Adult Social Care reporting a pressure of £3.858m (£5.717m COVID related) and Children's Services reporting an adverse variance of £12.709m (£3.555m COVID related).
+There is a further adverse business as usual variance of £3.484m within Place and Economic

-There is a further adverse business as usual variance of \pounds 3.036m within Place and Economic Growth.
-There are favourable variances of \pounds 0.434m within Public Health, \pounds 0.262m within Communities and \pounds 0.714m in Corporate Services.
-Capital, Treasury and Technical Accounting is reporting a favourable, operational variance of \pounds 3.036m.
+Growth.
+There are favourable variances of £0.495m within Public Health, £0.365m within Communities and £1.019m in Corporate Services.
+Capital, Treasury and Technical Accounting is reporting a favourable, operational variance of £4.117m.